dcfSec/ReqDB/README.md

 # ReqDB
 ReqDB is a lightweight web application for managing requirements.
 ReqDB helps to efficiently manage, edit and view requirement catalogues.

 ReqDB is built in Flask and React.
-Authentication and Authorization is done via oauth and Azure Entra is currenctly supported as IDP.
+Authentication and Authorization is done via oauth and Azure Entra is currently supported as IDP.

 Each *requirement* is the children of a *topic*.
 A *topic* can have again a *topic* as a parent.
-For viewing the *requirements* the *topics* are bundled into *cataloges*.
+For viewing the *requirements* the *topics* are bundled into *catalogues*.
 For filtering and *tags* are available. *Tags* can be assigned to any *requirement*. *Requirements* can have *extraFields*

+When a user has the `Comments.Writer` they can add comments to requirements in the browse view.

-The selected requirements can be exported as (currently) an excel file.
+The selected requirements can be exported as (currently) an excel, json or yaml file.

 ## Screenshots